Stirring it up:

 Oh, I should also mention that sometimes we serve these for breakfast dessert at West Hill House B&B – how decadent is that?

-Guests often ask for recipes so from time-to-time I will post some of our guest favorites on the blog.
-I don’t claim any of the recipes as my originals as they are from my stash of over 50 years of collecting recipes from family, friends, magazines, cookbooks, and various internet sites.
-Bon Appetite!
+Guests often ask for recipes so from time-to-time I will post some of our guests’ most requested on the blog.
+A few of the recipes are my originals although most are adapted from my stash of over 65 years of collecting recipes from family, friends, magazines, cookbooks, and various internet sites.
+I also have friends who from time-to-time send me recipes they think I should add to my collection.